ZenulAbidin/VanitySearch/README.md

 ```

 # Regex Cheatsheet

+VanitySearch is powered by the [mregexp](https://github.com/deinernstjetzt/mregexp) project, which supports the following
+metacharacters:

 | Metacharacter | Description |
 |:--:|:--:|
 | c | Most characters (like c) match themselve literally |